Europe’s Piracy Dilemma

 Easier to Detect Repeat Offenses

-One of the artists’ main complaints about CDA 230 is that the notice-and-takedown process is easily defeated by users who simply upload unlawful content over and over again.
+One of the artists’ main complaints about Section 512 of the DMCA is that the notice-and-takedown process is easily defeated by users who simply upload unlawful content over and over again.
 User IDs are free, and any song or movie that can be uploaded once can be uploaded twice.

 UGC intermediaries complain that automated filtering is costly and ineffective, but this is a crocodile tears argument.
 It can be somewhat costly to match each upload against a large database of copyright works, for sure.